-So, if you’ve booked our private island tour of Cozumel at 10 am, that means 10 am Cozumel time.
+So, if you’ve booked our private island tour of Cozumel at 10 am, that means it starts at 10:00am Cozumel time.
 Meanwhile, if you’ve come on a cruise or a plane from California and are used to being on Pacific time, and forget to change your watch?

 Well, then you’ll miss your tour (and likely won’t get a refund).

-In most cases with local excursions, it’s on you as the traveler to know what time it is in the place you have now entered.
+In most cases with local excursions, it’s your responsibility as the traveler to know what time it is in the place you have now entered.

 Central Time vs. Eastern Time in Cozumel

 Lots of folks come to Cozumel from Texas, Minnesota, and Oklahoma in the U.S., and Winnipeg and other central Canadian cities.
 Other places, too, of course, but these areas really seem to be three major sources of tourism to Cozumel.